inlets/inlets-pro/README.md

 inlets-pro forwards TCP traffic over an encrypted websocket secured with TLS.

 * Support for any TCP protocol
+* Pass-through L4 proxy
 * Automatic TLS encryption for tunnel and control-port
-* Pass-through L4 proxy
-* Automatic port detection, as announced by client
+* Automatic port-detection, announced by client

+Deployment options:

+* single static binary is available for MacOS, Windows, and Linux on armhf and ARM64
-* `systemd` support and automatic retries
+* `systemd` support with automatic restarts
+* Native `docker` image available
-* Kubernetes compatible
+* Kubernetes integration via `inlets-operator` or YAML

 ## Use-case